-Following Academic Board endorsement, the University has changed to an opt-out model for the Lecture Capture service.
+Following Academic Board endorsement, as of 2016, the University follows an opt-out model for the Lecture Capture service.
 Lectures for all subjects scheduled in the central timetable will be automatically captured if they take place in Lecture Capture enabled venues.

 For more information see Lecture Capture practice guidelines.